 Reasons for exemption

-- time is required to evaluate work done on the tenement, plan future exploration or mining or raise capital therefor
+Time is required to evaluate work done on the tenement, plan future exploration or mining or raise capital

 Lodgement of an application for exemption

 The Mining Act 1978 requires that an application for exemption be lodged on the prescribed form (Form 18) and with the prescribed fee via the department’s website using Mineral Titles Online or at any DMIRS Mining Registrar office.
 The application must be lodged within 60 days after the end of the year to which it relates.

 The applicant should note that a brief reason for exemption must be stated on the application (Form 18) in addition to and against the subsection under which exemption is being sought.
 A statutory declaration must be lodged within 28 days of the lodgment of the application for exemption.
 In the event that the statutory declaration cannot be lodged within 28 days, an extension of time must be requested by the applicant, stating reasons why the statutory declaration cannot be lodged in time.
 This request must be lodged at the DMIRS Perth office.
 The applicant should also ensure that all relevant detail and evidence is included in the statutory declaration in support of the subsection and accompanying reason stated on the application.
 This is not applicable for an application for exemption lodged exclusively for COVID-19 reasons under regulation 55.

 In the event that an objection is lodged against an application, the exemption cannot be determined until the Warden has made a recommendation to the Minister responsible for the Mining Act 1978, or, the objection has been withdrawn by the objector or dismissed by the Warden and an Order made to this effect is made by the Warden.

 Assessment and determination of applications for exemptions